 - E1.
 Discipline.
-Upon a finding of Research Misconduct, the RIO will notify the Chancellor and refer the matter to the appropriate offices for the imposition of discipline, consistent with applicable University policy and collective bargaining agreements and take steps to ensure that appropriate corrective actions and sanctions are implemented. - E2.
+Upon a finding of Research Misconduct, the RIO will notify the Chancellor and refer the matter to the appropriate offices for the imposition of discipline, consistent with applicable UC San Diego University policy and collective bargaining agreements, and will take steps to ensure that appropriate corrective actions and sanctions are implemented. - E2.
 Notification to External Agencies.
 If the case is reviewed by an external agency, then the RIO may report the final disposition to interested parties.
-The RIO is responsible for maintaining and providing to the sponsoring agency, records of research misconduct proceedings upon request.
-The RIO is responsible for maintaining records of research misconduct proceedings in a secure manner for the period required by federal and state law, University policy, and the sponsoring agency, unless advised in writing otherwise.
+The RIO is responsible for maintaining and providing to the sponsoring agency, records of Research Misconduct proceedings upon request.
+The RIO is responsible for maintaining records of Research Misconduct proceedings in a secure manner for the period required by federal and state law, University policy, and the sponsoring agency, unless advised in writing otherwise.